Fort Bragg Military Article 120b UCMJ Defense Lawyers for Child Sexual Abuse Charges

 An Article 120b charge and potential conviction can affect your military career, including eligibility for continued service or promotions.
 Outcomes depend on the case specifics and military regulations.
 Strong defense efforts aim to mitigate negative impacts and preserve your service future where possible.
 Consulting with a defense lawyer early can help you understand and plan for these implications.

-What resources are available for accused service members at Fort Liberty?
+What resources are available for accused service members at Fort Bragg?